andyaiken/masterplan/README.md

 # Masterplan

+Masterplan is an application that helps you to build D&D 4E campaigns.

+You can outline your plot structure, build encounters and maps, detail your campaign world, and create custom creatures and NPCs.

 ## Building and running it

 Prerequisites - you'll need to have Visual Studio installed (community edition is fine).